yedidyakfir/rapyer/README.md

 ### Working with Nested Models

-RedisPydantic supports nested Pydantic models with full Redis functionality.
-For detailed examples and advanced usage, see the [nested models documentation](https://yedidyakfir.github.io/redis-pydantic/nested-models/).
+Rapyer supports nested Pydantic models with full Redis functionality.
+For detailed examples and advanced usage, see the [nested models documentation](https://yedidyakfir.github.io/rapyer/nested-models/).

 ### Working with Nested Types